FrancisVila/MFT_convert/content/en/docs/SecureTransport/Web_Client_User_Guide/03-manage_mail.md

 1. From the *Mailbox* pane, click **Compose**.
 The *Compose* pane opens.
     <img src="/Images/SecureTransport/WC_Mailbox_compose.png" class="maxWidth" alt="Web Client screen to compose a message from your mailbox" />
 2. Enter the email address of the recipient or select a name or group from the Address Book.
-For details, see <a href="../02-manage_files_and_folders/021-address_book" class="MCXref xref">Address Book</a>.
+For details, see [Address Book](../02-manage_files_and_folders/021-address_book).
 3. Enter a subject and compose the message.
 4.  (optional) Attach a file.
 Select **Attach** and select the file or drag a file from your computer and drop it on the *Compose* pane.
 The name of the file is displayed.
 5. Select the email expiration time period for message from the **Expiration** drop-down menu.